carotene/carotene-docs/quick_overview/presence.rst

 Note that a user can have several connections open to the same page, so we will only count the number of unique authenticated users connected.

 This step was quick.
-In the next one we will see how can we restrict access to a set of users to a channel.
+In the next one we will see how we can restrict access to a channel to a set of users.

 Check out the next step of the tutorial: :ref:`scoreboard-authorization-label`